NBDsoftware/biobb_workflows/biobb_workflows/README.md

 # BioBB Workflows

 BioBB workflows are ready-to-use pipelines built using BioExcel Building Blocks (BioBB) to perform common tasks in biomolecular simulations and modeling.
-Each workflow is contained in its own folder with all the necessary files to run it (input files, configuration files, execution scripts, environment definition, etc).
+Each workflow is a CLI entrypoint of the `biobb_workflows` package.

 Different workflows can be combined to create more complex pipelines.